ProlegyDE/zfs-snapshot-browser/README.md

 ```

 ## :balance_scale: License
-GNU License - See LICENSE for details.
+GPL License - See LICENSE for details.

 ### Key Limitations:
 - No data integrity guarantees